Bring flowers of the fairest,

 Queen of the Angels and Queen of the May.

-"May Crownings" have taken place all over the world this month in honor of the fact that Our Lady is the Queen of all hearts, the Queen of Heaven and Earth.
+"May Crownings" took place all over the world last month in honor of the fact that Our Lady is the Queen of all hearts, the Queen of Heaven and Earth.
 How natural it is for our own hearts, so stained by sin and indifference, to perform public acts of love in honor of the Blessed Virgin Mary, who made possible our salvation by her perfect fiat to the Father's will at the Annunciation.
 We wish to cling to Our Blessed Mother at all times, pledging to her over and over again our total consecration to her Divine Son, Our Blessed Lord and Saviour Jesus Christ, through her own Sorrowful and Immaculate Heart so that all of our own joys and sorrows can given to her freely as her consecrated slaves to be used as she sees fit for the honor and glory of the Blessed Trinity and for the good of souls.
 She is the pathway to Heaven for us just as she was the pathway by which God came to earth to assume His Sacred Humanity without for one moment losing His Sacred Divinity.